Hqmzeh/TrigonometryPractice/README.md

 You can clone this, download as a zip, fork it, or simply go to the site to start practicing.

-Having it locally means faster load times because I use refresh to get a new question (if someone have a better way please tell me or open a pr)
+Having it locally means faster load times because I used refresh to get a new question (if someone have a better way please tell me or open a pr)